scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/get_object.rst

 providing the custom ``x-amz-location-constraint`` header and the name of the alternate location as value.
 Using this request, header, and location, an object can be retrieved even if the object is unavailable in the original/preferred location.
-The location value must be a valid Zenko location name to which the object has been replicated, or an error is returned.
+The location value must be a valid XDM   location name to which the object has been replicated, or an error is returned.

 .. note::

-   This Zenko extension is not available in the standard S3 API.
+   This XDM   extension is not available in the standard S3 API.
 While applications may be modified to use this header for greater availability, doing so may incur egress fees for the specified cloud.